dibalokechanda/dibalokechanda.github.io/_posts/2023-09-05-a-reference-guide-to-pytorch-tensor-manipulation-blog.md

 ## `torch.Tensor.new_ones()`

-> Creates a new tensor with the same data type and device as an existing tensor, but with all elements initialized to the value 1.
+> Creates a new tensor but with all elements initialized to the value 1.
+By default, the returned Tensor has the same `torch.dtype` and `torch.device` as this tensor

 ```python
 tensor = torch.tensor((), dtype=torch.int32)